cataclysmbnteam/Cataclysm-BN/doc/TRANSLATING.md

 ### Tips

-There are issues specific to Cataclysm: DDA which translators should be aware of.
+There are issues specific to Cataclysm: BN which translators should be aware of.
 These include the use of terms like `%s` and `%3$d` (leave them as they are), and the use of tags like `<name>`, which shouldn't be translated.

-Information about these and any other issues specific to individual languages, can be found in Cataclysm: DDA's [language notes folder][4].
+Information about these and any other issues specific to individual languages, can be found in Cataclysm: BN's [language notes folder][3].

 General notes for all translators are in `README_all_translators.txt`, and notes specific to a language may be stored as `<lang_id>.txt`, for example `de.txt` for German.

-Cataclysm: DDA has more than 14000 translatable strings, but don't be discouraged.
+Cataclysm: BN has more than 14000 translatable strings, but don't be discouraged.
 The more translators there are, the easier it becomes 😄.

 ## Developers

-Cataclysm: DDA uses [GNU gettext][5] to display translated texts.
+Cataclysm: BN uses [GNU gettext][4] to display translated texts.

 Using `gettext` requires two actions: